intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 - "It’s all very, very simple.
 If I improve my tools/skills/knowledge, I’m faster next sprint.
 If I work harder, I’m no faster next sprint."

+## Michael Feathers
+- "Clean code always looks like it was written by someone who cares.”

 ## Erik Weber
 - "A company that rewards firefights breeds arsonists." - Erik Weber